timecode/CloudflarePagesPoC/content/posts/cloudflare-pages-poc/index.en.md

     | `HUGO_VERSION`     | `0.88.1`     |
     | `HUGO_ENVIRONMENT` | `production` |

-    **Note**: `HUGO_ENVIRONMENT` is used by Hugo as a selector for its configuration.
+    **Note**: `HUGO_ENVIRONMENT` is used by Hugo as a selector for its configuration and can also be picked up by any additional code you may use.
 This repo's config directory, for example, has two such options 'production' and 'development'

 4. Deploy

     Deployment is simply a matter of pushing your local commits to the repo.
 The default branch for production builds is `main` so commit or merge to that and Cloudflare should initiate a build and deploy to your production site!

-    The build can we followed by clicking on `View Build` and following the Build log, for example:
+    The build can be followed by clicking on `View Build` and following the Build log, for example:

     ```txt
     13:12:51.819 Initializing build environment.
 This may take up to a few minutes to complete